A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

 The results in this work concern a comparison between two independent datasets of the cantilever temperature.
 These datasets are used to discuss the factors that cause saturation of the cantilever temperature and factors that cause offsets in the calibration procedure for the cantilever amplitude.\\

 Each dataset consists of a measurement of thermal fluctuations of the cantilever when changing the current through the nuclear demagnetization coil.
-The field of the nuclear demagnetization coil is first ramped up to $\SI{2}{\tesla}$.
-The energy released during this process is thermalized to the dilution refrigerator through a aluminium heat conductance switch.
+The magnetic field of the nuclear demagnetization coil is first ramped up to $\SI{2}{\tesla}$.
+The energy released during this process is thermalized to the dilution refrigerator through an aluminum heat conductance switch.
 After the field has reached $\SI{2}{\tesla}$ and the demagnetization stage has thermalized, the heat conductance switch is flipped to minimize thermal conductivity.
 Then the field is reduced stepwise, providing cooling power to the silver wire through the demagnetization of the \ce{PrNi5}.
 At the lowest magnetic field, the cantilever and detection chip are allowed to thermalize for at least 12 hours, while the amplitude of the cantilever resonance is being monitored and the MFFT acquires temperature data.
-When no further decrease in the measured cantilever PSD is observed, we ramp up the current through the nuclear demagnetization in a stepwise fashion, while monitoring the cantilever amplitude.
+When no further decrease in the measured cantilever PSD is observed, the current through the nuclear demagnetization coil is increased stepwise, while monitoring the cantilever amplitude.
 After each step, we wait for the MFFT temperature to reach a stable value after which two hours of data are acquired. \\

 The thermal motion measured in dataset A is plotted as a PSD in figure~\ref{fig:different_runs}a to be able to observe a decrease in amplitude at lower temperatures.
 The final temperature is extracted from the corresponding histograms, which can be found in appendix~\ref{app:histograms}.
 During all measurements, the thermal fluctuations of the cantilever can clearly be distinguished from the background detection noise.
 The measured thermal fluctuations of the cantilever, plotted as a cantilever temperature $T_{\textrm{cantilever}}$, are plotted against the MFFT temperature $T_{\textrm{MFFT}}$ in figure~\ref{fig:different_runs}b.
 Horizontal error bars indicate the standard deviation of the temperature measurements from different spectra throughout this time interval.
 If the cantilever is in thermal equilibrium, its temperature is expected to fluctuate around an average value $\bar{T}_{\textrm{avg}}$.
 The standard deviation of these fluctuations over a time interval $t_{\textrm{meas}}$ is described using $\Delta T = \sqrt{\tau/t_{\textrm{meas}}}\bar{T}_{\textrm{avg}}$ around the average temperature.\\